opensecuritycontroller/community/testing/testcases/sf_testcases.md

 User can delete an existing SF.

 **Required Initial State:**
-OSC can contact the VNF Image server (IPS/NGFW e.g.).
+VNF Image (IPS e.g.) has been uploaded and displayed in OSC UI.

 **Steps:**
 1. Launch OSC web application: https://OSC-ip-address.